oracle-livelabs/apex/ai-interactive-report-lab2/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Summary

-You enabled dictation in the application security settings and verified that voice input works with both the Interactive Report search bar and the Chat Assistant.
-Users can now interact with AI features using speech instead of typing.
+You enabled dictation in the application security settings and verified that voice input works with both Search with AI and the Chat Assistant.
+Users can now interact with AI Interactive Report features using speech, bridging the gap between everyday users and the full power of their data.

 ## Acknowledgements